bmc-labs/xdrk/README.md

-# `xdrkrs` - a library to access files produced by AiM devices
+# `xdrk` - a library to access files produced by AiM devices

 Or rather, a Rust wrapper for the shared library provided by AiM which is written in C/C++ and provides an unsafe interface.
 This wrapper does its best